katattakd/KatWebX/README.md

 ## Important Info
 KatWebX is a work in progress, and you will likely encounter bugs. **KatWebX is not well tested, production use is not recommended!**  If you need something which will is well tested and can be used in production, check out [KatWeb](https://github.com/kittyhacker101/KatWeb) instead.

+Interested in the project?
+You can help fund KatWebX's development by donating to the Bitcoin address `1KyggZGHF4BfHoHEXxoGzDmLmcGLaHN2x2`.

 ## Release Schedule
 Approximate dates for the release of KatWebX (and discontinuing of KatWeb) are listed below.
  - December 16, 2018 - KatWebX's first beta release.